ronisbr/PrettyTables.jl/docs/src/man/markdown_backend.md

     **will not** affect the parameter `data` passed to the highlighter function `f`.
 It will always receive the original, unformatted value.

+There are a set of pre-defined highlighters (with names `hl_*`) to make the usage simpler.
+They are defined in the file `./src/backends/markdown/predefined_highlighters.jl`.
 ```julia
 julia> t = 0:1:20;